AislinnS456/aislinns456.github.io/README.md

 Visit at <a href="aislinnsmith.com" target="_blank">aislinnsmith.com</a>

 # How to Edit
-<h4>Prior to editing on a given machine, do the following:</h4>
+## Prior to editing on a given machine, do the following:
 <ol>
-  <li>Check that you have git installed on your device by running <code>git --version</code>.
+  <li>Check that you have Git installed on your device by running <code>git --version</code>.
 If it doesn't seem to be there, follow <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">these instructions</a> to install it.</li>
   <li>If its your first time editing from a given machine, clone the repository locally (run <code>git clone https://github.com/AislinnS456/aislinns456.github.io.git</code> locally</li>
 </ol>

+## Steps to make edits with Git:
 <ol>
   <li>Open the repository in VSCode or another code editor</li>
   <li>In terminal within the repository folder, run <code>git pull</code> to get the latest changes</li>